emacs-exordium/exordium/README.md

 Exordium tries to automatically refresh ELPAs package contents to when it may be necessary.
-You can force or inhibit such a refresh by starting Emacs with command line argument `-exordium-force-package-refresh-contents` or `-exordium-inhibit-package-refresh-contents` respectively.
+You can force or inhibit such a refresh by starting Emacs with command line argument `--exordium-force-package-refresh-contents` or `--exordium-inhibit-package-refresh-contents` respectively.

 ### Files